bfraser/puppet-grafana/README.md

 Available types are: influxdb, elasticsearch, graphite, cloudwatch, mysql, opentsdb, and prometheus

-`org_name` is used to set which organization a datasource will be created on.
+`organization` is used to set which organization a datasource will be created on.
 If this parameter is not set, it will default to organization ID 1 (Main Org. by default).
 If the default org is deleted, organizations will need to be specified.

 Access mode determines how Grafana connects to the datasource, either `direct` from the browser, or `proxy` to send requests via grafana.